goshacmd/500px-commenter/README.md

 # 500px comment poster

-Posts comments and likes on "fresh today" photos from your name.
-(Primarily used to enlarge "affection".)
+Likes and comments photos from fresh today, upcoming, and popular sections.
+The text of comment depends on the rating of the photo and most comments are personalized to refer to the author bu their name.
+(Primary use is to make your "affection" bigger.)

 ### Requirements

-* Ruby 1.9
+* Ruby 1.9+
+* Bundler

 ### Required configuration